 };

-This component relies on a single, predictable shape.
-That makes testing and reuse straightforward.
+This component relies on a single, predictable shape, which makes testing and reuse straightforward.

 Example: Modernizing a Callback-Based Node.js Module

 Legacy modules often use error-first callbacks.
-Rather than changing a stable, battle-tested module, build an adapter that exposes a Promise-based API.
+Instead of modifying a stable module, build an adapter that exposes a Promise-based API.

 Legacy adaptee (do not modify)